- Bats Right, Throws Right

 Independent leagues and Mexico

 In 2000, Rios moved to the Newark Bears, going 2-3 with a 4.26 ERA.
-He went southbound - and his career went north for the first time in several years.
-He was 6-3 with a 3.12 ERA for the Union Laguna Cottoneers
+He then went southbound - and his career went north for the first time in several years.
+He was 6-3 with a 3.12 ERA for the Union Laguna Cottoneers.

-Dan was 18-5 with a 2.98 ERA for Union Laguna, finishing 9th in the Mexican League in ERA.
+Dan was 18-5 with a 2.98 ERA for Union Laguna in 2001, finishing 9th in the Mexican League in ERA.
 He led the Liga in victories.

 Rios drew notice overseas and was picked up by the KIA Tigers.
 He helped the club finish second in his first season there, going 14-5 with 13 saves and a 3.14 ERA.
 He was 4th in the Korea Baseball Organization in ERA.
 He fell to 10-13 in 2003, but his 3.82 ERA still ranked 9th in the KBO.